 Weight and space considerations

 The target location should be sufficiently sized for immediate UPS delivery, and for future expansion as well.
-While modern modular UPS systems facilitate scalability without impacting on footprint by allowing modules to be added to an existing frame, further expansion may eventually call for more frames to be installed.
+While modern modular UPS power systems facilitate scalability without impacting on footprint by allowing modules to be added to an existing frame, further expansion may eventually call for more frames to be installed.

 While resolving sizing issues, the location should also be checked for other aspects of suitability.
 The floor must be able to bear the weight of the equipment, which should be positioned to avoid disruption and concern to nearby staff and business operations.
 At the same time, access to the equipment for servicing should be easy and convenient.
 The environment should meet any requirements specified by the UPS manufacturer, while the UPS installation itself should have minimal impact on air conditioning systems and airflow.